spamsch/website/social-media/draft/development-process.md

 ## Human Developer

-- Defines and owns the task (`sessions/tasks/<id>.md`), scope, and acceptance criteria.
+- Defines and owns the task scope and acceptance criteria using **cc-sessions task creation protocol** (`mek:` trigger phrase).
+- Never manually creates task files — always uses cc-sessions to ensure proper structure and frontmatter.
-- Initiates structured sessions through **cc-sessions**.
+- Initiates structured sessions through **cc-sessions** (`start^:`, `yert`, `finito`).
 - Provides the explicit onboarding context to the LLMs (no implicit assumptions).
 - Reviews AI output and integrates validated results into feature branches.
 - Maintains test discipline — each functional increment must be validated by a unit test checkpoint.

 ## Claude — Code Generation and Implementation Engine